tomstroman/TelescopeArray/README.md

 This repository is for code that I develop as part of my workflow in performing research on the Telescope Array Experiment.

+##pro
+Current code - intended for production, under active development.
+Everything listed after this is "legacy" code, intended for eventual replacement.

 ##data

 I store and process TA data on a computing cluster at the University of Utah.